 LinkedIn Pulse is a great feature for sharing long-form articles.
 It is a great way to showcase your knowledge and expertise if you want to build your personal brand.

 But why should I publish my articles on LinkedIn when I can do it on my blog or website, you ask?
 The answer is simple.
 By publishing on LinkedIn, you can reach a much larger and more targeted audience.
-All your connections get notified of the article you published.
-This means your content will draw more eyeballs and create more engagement instantly.
+All your connections get notified of the article you published, which means your content will draw more eyeballs and instantly create more engagement.

 Not to mention, LinkedIn articles also rank well on Google.
 So if you want to reach an even bigger audience, this is a great way to go about it.